qianlima-lab/awesome-lifelong-llm-agent/README.md

-# A Survey on Lifelong Learning of Large Language Model-based Agents
+# Lifelong Learning of Large Language Model based Agents: A Roadmap

-Welcome to the repository accompanying our survey paper on **A Survey on Lifelong Learning of Large Language Model-based Agents**.
+Welcome to the repository accompanying our survey paper on **Lifelong Learning of Large Language Model based Agents: A Roadmap**.
 This repository collects awesome paper for lifelong learning of LLM agent.
 We identify three key modules-Perception, Memory, and Action-that are integral to agent's ability to perform lifelong learning.
 Please refer to [this survey](https://www.example.com) for detailed introduction.

 ![introduction](./assets/introduction.jpg)

 ## 📢 News

--  **2025-2-30**: We released a survey paper "[A Survey on Lifelong Learning of Large Language Model-based Agents](https://www.example.com)".
+-  **2025-1-14**: We released a survey paper "[Lifelong Learning of Large Language Model based Agents: A Roadmap](https://www.example.com)".
 Feel free to cite it.
--

 ## 📒 Table of Contents